This post may contain affiliate links. Please read my disclosure policy.

 - ½ teaspoon vanilla extract

 The Pumpkin Cupcakes

 - Preheat oven to 350 degrees F. Line standard muffin tins with cupcake liners.

 - In a medium mixing bowl, combine flour, baking soda, baking powder, salt and spices.
 Set aside.

 - In a large mixing bowl using an electric mixer on medium-high speed, cream butter, white sugar, and brown sugar until fluffy and well combined, scraping down sides of bowl as necessary.
 Add eggs and beat until well combined.
 Reduce speed to low and add flour mixture, a little at a time, alternating with the sour cream.
 Add pumpkin and beat for another minute or two until just combined.

-- Divide batter evenly among lined cups, filling each three-quarters full.
+- Divide the batter evenly among the lined cups, filling each three-quarters full.
 Bake until golden brown, about 16 to 19 minutes.
-Remove from oven and allow to cool 10 minutes.
-Transfer cupcakes to wire racks to cool completely.
+Remove from the oven and allow to cool for 10 minutes.
+Transfer the cupcakes to wire racks to cool completely.

 Cake portion of recipe inspired by Shugary Sweets